peakhunt/u-boot-mainline-s5p4418/README.md

 I am working on this.

 According to my experiement, S5P4418 loads 29184 bytes (hex 0x7200, 28.5KB) safely from MMC.
-Currently the minimal SPL size I can achieve is 27076 bytes.
+Currently the minimal SPL size I can achieve with OF_CONTROL is 27380 bytes.

 ## DM Driver